jvanderveken-ordina/ordina-jworks.github.io/_posts/2018-10-26-Liquor-Ticker.md

 #### Docker
 To build the images of the applications we make use of Docker.

 ### SAP Cloud Foundry
 SAP Cloud Foundry is an open-source cloud application platform.
 Cloud Foundry makes it faster and easier to build, test, deploy and scale applications.

+#### Buildpack
+Instead of Docker, we used the buildpack of NodeJS that is provided by Cloud Foundry.
+Buildpacks provide framework and runtime support for apps.
+Buildpacks typically examine your apps to determine what dependencies to download and how to configure the apps to communicate with bound services.

+#### Routing
+Cloud Foundry only listens on port 8080.
+That's the reason why the both ports of the applications were exposed on 8080.
+That's not a problem because both applications are in different containers.
+Otherwise it will give a error 'Address already in use'.
+Also another difference with Openshift is that you don't have to give the port where the websocket is listening.
+When you leave this blank, Cloud Foundry will automaticaly search for a suitable port (in this case 8080).